Press ESC to close

 Cricket Resolved For the cricket fan in you!

-List: Players to Feature in Every Women’s T20 World Cup from 2009 to 2024
+7 Players to Feature in Every Women’s T20 World Cup (2009 to 2026)

-Playing in the Women’s T20 World Cup is a dream come true moment for many cricketers.
+Playing in the Women’s T20 World Cup is a dream-come-true moment for many cricketers.
 But to feature in every Women’s T20 World Cup is a marvellous achievement.

-What makes it special is the fact that the game has evolved a lot and players need to maintain a high level of fitness and form.
+What makes it special is the fact that the game has evolved a lot.
+And players need to maintain a high level of fitness and form.
 A handful of women cricketers have achieved this feat in the global T20 tournament’s history.

-Here, we’ll glance at the players who have featured in every Women’s T20 World Cup from 2009 to 2024.
+Here, we’ll glance at the players who have featured in every Women’s T20 World Cup from 2009 to 2026.

 Harmanpreet Kaur | India

-Harmanpreet Kaur is among the players to feature in every Women’s T20 World Cup from 2009 to 2024.
+Harmanpreet Kaur is among the players to feature in every Women’s T20 World Cup from 2009 to 2026.

-She scored her first fifty (77) in tournament history against Bangladesh in 2014.
 Harman’s best score came against New Zealand in the 2018 opener, as she hammered 103 runs off 51 balls, making her the first centurion for India in women’s T20Is.

-Overall, Harman has played 35 matches in the T20 World Cup, with 576 runs and 11 wickets to her name.
+Overall, Harman has played 39 matches in the T20 World Cup, with 726 runs and 11 wickets to her name.

 Stafanie Taylor | West Indies